Rettick/46th_MEU_Modpack/README.md

 # 46th_MEU_Modpack
 Mods for the 46th

-# Commit by McCully, K.
+# Ojectives:
+Get modpack uploaded to repo.
-Git cloned to server
+Clone modpack to server
+Initialize mods on server for full game experience sit back and enjoy a stogey...